1947 BSAA Avro Lancastrian Star Dust accident

 On 2 August 1947, Star Dust, a British South American Airways (BSAA) Avro Lancastrian airliner on a flight from Buenos Aires, Argentina, to Santiago, Chile, crashed into Mount Tupungato in the Argentine Andes.
 An extensive search operation failed to locate the wreckage, despite covering the area of the crash site.
 The fate of the aircraft and its occupants remained unknown for over fifty years, giving rise to various conspiracy theories about its disappearance.

 In the late 1990s, pieces of wreckage from the missing aircraft began to emerge from the glacial ice.
 It is now believed that the crew became confused as to their exact location while flying at high altitudes through the (then poorly understood) jet stream.
 Mistakenly believing they had already cleared the mountain tops, they started their descent when they were in fact still behind cloud-covered peaks.
 Star Dust crashed into Mount Tupungato, killing all aboard and burying itself in snow and ice.

-The last word in Star Dust's final Morse code transmission to Santiago airport, "STENDEC", was received by the airport control tower four minutes before its planned landing and repeated twice; it has never been satisfactorily explained.
+The last word in Star Dust's final Morse code transmission to Santiago airport, "STENDEC," was received by the airport control tower four minutes before its planned landing and repeated twice; it has never been satisfactorily explained.

 Background

 The accident aircraft, an Avro 691 Lancastrian 3, was built as constructor's number 1280 for the Argentine Ministry of Supply to carry thirteen passengers, and first flew on 27 November 1945.
 Its civil certificate of airworthiness (CofA) number 7282 was issued on 1 January 1946.
 It was delivered to BSAA on 12 January 1946, was registered on 16 January as G-AGWH and given the individual aircraft name "Star Dust".

 Star Dust carried six passengers and a crew of five on its final flight.
-The captain, Reginald Cook, was an experienced former Royal Air Force pilot with combat experience during the Second World War, as were his first officer, Norman Hilton Cook, and second officer, Donald Checklin.
+The captain, Reginald Cook, was an experienced former Royal Air Force pilot with combat experience during the Second World War, as were his first officer, Norman Hilton Cook, and second officer, Donald Checklin DFC.
 Cook had been awarded the Distinguished Service Order (DSO) and the Distinguished Flying Cross (DFC).
 The radio operator, Dennis Harmer, also had a record of wartime as well as civilian service.
 Iris Evans, who had previously served in the Women's Royal Naval Service ("Wrens") as a chief petty officer, was the flight attendant.

 Star Dust's last flight was the final leg of BSAA Flight CS59, which had started in London on an Avro York named Star Mist on 29 July 1947, landing in Buenos Aires on 1 August.
 The passengers were one woman and five men of Palestinian, Swiss, German and British nationality.
 One was a British diplomatic courier, a King's Messenger.
 Marta Limpert, a German émigré, was the only passenger known for certain to have initially boarded Star Mist in London before changing aircraft in Buenos Aires to continue on to Santiago with the other passengers.